 Two types of perspectives can be distinguished.

 The first is the perspective obtained by elements in the image that suggest distance: something big in the foreground, something small in the background.
 It is often better to place a subject in the foreground to create the illusion of depth and increase the perspective effect.
 That can be a tree, a rock, or a wall.
 But people can be used for the same purpose.
 In that case, moving closer to the subject in the foreground is necessary.
 It is up to the photographer to investigate the best options before taking the photo.
 All photos need some focal point.
-A landscape without a focal point often seems relatively empty and allows the eye of the viewer to wander aimlessly over the photograph.
-Focal points can take all kinds of shapes in landscapes, buildings, structures, striking trees, boulders, rocks, silhouettes, etc. It is not only important to look for a point of interest or focal point, it is also important where you place it in the image.
+A landscape without a focal point often seems relatively empty and allows the eye of the viewer to wander over the photograph.
+Focal points can take various shapes in landscapes, buildings, structures, striking trees, boulders, rocks, silhouettes, etc. It is not only essential to look for a point of interest or focal point.
+It is also important where you place it in the image.
 The rule of third parties can offer great help.

 Another perspective is the atmospheric perspective: the further image elements are towards the horizon, the more blurred they are.
-This is a wonderful fact in landscape photography that can produce stunning images, especially when certain layering can be used.
+This beautiful fact in landscape photography can produce stunning images, especially when specific layering can be used.
 Just think of mountains that lie one behind the other.
 The rear ones appear more blurred than the front ones.

-While changing your viewpoint’s height (higher or lower), one can emphasise the perspective.
+One can emphasise the perspective while changing one’s viewpoint’s height (higher or lower).
 It is essential to find a balance between foreground and background without overemphasising the focal point in the foreground.
 A lot of intuition will help you in this case.

 Your focal point should catch your eye as being the sharpest or lightest point or a specific colour patch in the image.

-The lead-in lines you can find in several landscapes will hopefully lead the eye to the point of interest and add to the perspective.
-These lead-in lines can be streams, paths, rocks, hedges, darker pave stones or shadow lines, etc. The lead in lines can go straight to the point of focus or meander in an S-shape like a snake in that direction.
+The lead-in lines in several landscapes will hopefully lead the eye to the point of interest and add to the perspective.
+These lead-in lines include streams, paths, rocks, hedges, darker pave stones, shadow lines, etc. They can go straight to the point of focus or meander in an S-shape like a snake in that direction.
 This works best when working with a longer lens to compress the image.

 It is assumed that this mathematical relationship is the closest to the human perception of aesthetics.
-An important advantage of this rule is that it keeps us away from the natural reflex of many to put the most important element in the image right in the middle of the composition.
-By moving the focal point from the centre, you get a more dynamic image, place it better in the environment, and get a broader context.
+An essential advantage of this rule is that it keeps us away from the natural reflex of many to put the most crucial element in the image right in the middle of the composition.
+Moving the focal point from the centre gives you a more dynamic image, better environmental placement, and a broader context.
 Such placement allows the viewer to see other elements that can improve your main focal point.

 It is wise to examine different points of view: often, another point of view is more likely to give a better result.
-Composition rules can help with this, but also make use of the properties of colour, shape and line, and make optimum use of this by choosing the most suitable lens.
+Composition rules can help with this, but they also use the properties of colour, shape, and line to make optimum use by choosing the most suitable lens.
 At the same time, it is, again, not an absolute rule.
 Some compositions work better if the object is central.
 This is undoubtedly the case when symmetry plays an important role and is also often used in the case of reflections.

-Patterns already present in the landscape will help you, like lead-in lines or layering of the image.
-Patterns are often present in agricultural landscapes because of human impact, on beaches or even in woodland.
+Patterns already present in the landscape, such as lead-in lines or image layering, will help you.
+Patterns are often present in agricultural landscapes because of human impact, on beaches, or even in woodland.

 You can make appealing landscape photos without a focal point when the pattern is strong enough.